apnadkarni/blt/man/bgexec.rst

      }

-The biggest advantage of **blt::bgexec** is that, unlike **fileevent**, it requires no additional Tcl code to run a program.
+The biggest advantage of **blt::bgexec** is that, unlike **fileevent**, it requires no additional TCL code to run a program.
 It's simpler and less error prone.
 You don't have to worry about non-blocking I/O.  It's handled tranparently for you.